Solera Software Engineer Salary in Greater Bengaluru | ₹1.01M-₹2.49M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Solera totals ₹2.49M per year.
-View the base salary, stock, and bonus breakdowns for Solera's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Solera's total compensation packages.
 Last updated: 11/6/2025

 Company